KXO (AM)

 KXO (1230 kHz) is a commercial AM radio station licensed to El Centro, California.
-It is owned by KXO, Inc. Its studios and offices are on Main Street in El Centro, along with sister station KXO-FM 107.5.
-KXO operates with 830 watts daytime and 1,000 watts at night, as a Class C station, so its signal is limited to the Imperial Valley.
+It airs an oldies format and is owned by KXO, Inc. Its studios and offices are on Main Street in El Centro, along with sister station KXO-FM 107.5.

+KXO operates with 830 watts daytime and 1,000 watts at night.
+It is a Class C station, so its signal is limited to the Imperial Valley.
 The transmitter site is off West Villa Avenue.

 Programming

-KXO currently broadcasts oldies music with a playlist from the 1960s and 1970s, along with some 1980s titles.
+KXO broadcasts oldies music with a playlist from the 1960s and 1970s, along with some 1980s titles.
 It also carries the games of several Southern California sports teams: San Diego Padres baseball, Los Angeles Chargers football and Los Angeles Lakers basketball.
 CBS News Radio is heard at the beginning of most hours.